 We at Safe Harbor have vast experience in dealing with various cases of dementia and can draw upon our knowledge and experience to cater for any circumstances that may arise.

 There are several diseases and conditions that result in dementia.
 These include:

-Fronto-temporal dementia (including Pick's disease) − In fronto-temporal dementia, damage is usually focused in the front part of the brain.
-At first, personality and behavior changes are the most obvious signs.
+- Fronto-temporal dementia (including Pick's disease) − In fronto-temporal dementia, damage is usually focused in the front part of the brain.
+At first, personality and behaviour changes are the most obvious signs.

 There are many other rarer diseases that may lead to dementia, including progressive supranuclear palsy, Korsakoff's syndrome, Binswanger's disease, HIV/AIDS, and Creutzfeldt−Jakob disease (CJD).
 Some people with multiple sclerosis, motor neurone disease, Parkinson's disease and Huntington's disease may also develop dementia as a result of disease progression.

-- Scientists are investigating the genetic background to dementia.
-It does appear that in a few rare cases the diseases that cause dementia can be inherited.
+Scientists are investigating the genetic background to dementia.
+It does appear that the diseases that cause dementia can be inherited.
 Some people with a particular genetic make-up have a higher risk than others of developing dementia.

 - Aricept (donepezil hydrochloride)

 - Reminyl (galantamine)

 How Can I Tell if I Have Dementia?

 Many people fear they have dementia, particularly if they think that their memory is getting worse or if they have known someone who has had the illness.
 Becoming forgetful does not necessarily mean that you have dementia.
 Memory loss can be an effect of ageing, and it can also be a sign of stress or depression.